 Born in Glasgow on 7 June 1868, Charles Rennie Mackintosh went on to be regarded as one of the most creative figures of the 20th century and a leading figure in both the Scottish Arts and Crafts Movement and European Art Nouveau.
 As an architect, designer and artist, Mackintosh left a legacy of magnificent work and is considered one of the key figures of the Glasgow Style, leading to a fantastic collection of Mackintosh buildings, drawings and designs in the city.

-This year, take the opportunity to explore it all at venues across Glasgow as well in nearby Helensburgh, Dundee's V&A Museum, and at 78 Derngate in Northampton.
+This year, take the opportunity to explore all the venues across Glasgow as well in nearby Helensburgh (all listed below), Dundee's V&A Museum, and at 78 Derngate in Northampton.

 Charles Rennie Mackintosh: Making the Glasgow Style, Kelvingrove Art Gallery and Museum (until 14 August, 2018)